s1982773/OOSA-Assignment-2020/README.md

 ##### process all of the 2015 data in to a single gap-filled DEM
-process and concatenate the data by boolen
+process and concatenate the data by boolean

     if(k==1):